sweattep/modern_quotes/README.md

 >16,000 points, 8,000 assists and 1,500 steals without being selected or named to an All-Star team

+>He hired a really good team that put together a lot of good work for us

 >Whatever we are as humans is now manifest in the Web: Our beauty, hatred, fragility, and ferocity; our kindness, cruelty, confusion, and clarity.
 Our wars.
 Our peace

 >Additionally, context-based understanding of cultural references, idioms, and nuanced expressions can be difficult for AI